QuiltMC/quilt-loader/README.md

 When adding NEW classes (that you wrote yourself) they should use the quilt-only header file (`/codeformat/HEADER`) When adding classes that contain code from fabric-loader they should use the modified header file (`/codeformat/FABRIC_MODIFIED_HEADER`)
+All files are expected to be encoded in UTF-8.

 ## Source folder layout